University of Music and Performing Arts Vienna: History

 Until 1844, when Gottfried Preyer, professor of harmony and composition became director, the director of the Conservatory was not a member of faculty, but a member of the Society for the Friends of Music.
 Joseph Hellmesberger Sr. was director from 1851 to 1893.
 From 1907 Wilhelm Bopp had been the director of Conservatory.
 The Conservatory was still dominated by the aging Robert Fuchs and Hermann Grädener, both of whom, but especially Fuchs, Bopp considered to be anachronistic and out of touch.
 In 1912, attempting to rejuvenate the Conservatory Bopp offered teaching positions to Franz Schreker and Arnold Schoenberg.
 Schoenberg declined the offer, but Schreker accepted it.
 His teaching duties were carried through with great success and by January 1913 he was awarded a full professorship.

 Bopp was also instrumental in the 1909 nationalization of the Conservatory.
 The administration of the Academy was now assigned to a state-appointed president, an artistic director and a board of trustees.
 After the end of World War I, the State Academy was again reorganized.
 President Karl Ritter von Wiener resigned and conductor Ferdinand Löwe was elected director by the teachers.
 In 1922, Joseph Marx took over.
-He wanted the Academy to be granted University status.
+He wanted the Academy to be granted university status.

 After the Anschluss, many teachers and students were dismissed on racial grounds.
 In 1941, the Academy became a Reich University (Reichshochschule).
 After World War II, the institution became a State Academy again.
 In the process of Denazification, fifty-nine teachers were dismissed; by November 1945, sixteen were reinstated.
 Only five of the teachers dismissed in 1938 were reinstated.
 By laws introduced in 1948 and 1949 the institution was granted the status of "Art Academy".
 In 1970, the "Law on the Organization of Art Colleges" effectively gave all Art Academies University status, and in 1998 the title of "Art Academy" was changed to "Art University".

-Institut für Komposition, Elektroakustik und TonmeisterInnen-Ausbildung aka ELAK is part of MDW and focuses on electroacoustic music, improvisation, composing of contemporary music, sound art.
+Institut für Komposition, Elektroakustik und TonmeisterInnen-Ausbildung aka ELAK is part of MDW and focuses on electroacoustic music, improvisation, composing of contemporary music, and sound art.